-On GlobalExam, we offer the opportunity to learn through virtual classes.
+On GlobalExam, we offer the opportunity to learn through online classes.
 There are two types of class: a half-an-hour individual lesson; or a one-hour group lesson.

 If improving your English for marketing is the goal, why not try out our group lesson on giving a presentation?
 The next time you need to present your brand strategy to a potential client, you’ll have done all the preparation you need to.

 Here are a few more things we think you’ll love about learning through virtual lessons with us:

 - Our online lessons are desktop and mobile friendly

 - There is a maximum of six people per group lesson